HamzaAburaneh/drop-simulator/README.md

 1. The ability to roll drops of CoX and ToB.
 2. The ability to turn on/off brimstone/ecumenial keys.
 3. The ability to roll unsired drops.
+4. The ability to roll wintertodt crates.
+5. The ability to roll barrows chests.
-4. General speed improvements.
+6. General speed improvements.

 # Issues
-There are some issues with the simulations.
+There are some issues with the simulations, most of which are planned to be fixed in future versions.
 1. The [osrsbox-api](https://api.osrsbox.com/index.html) has very good data, but it is not perfect.
 The drop rates are accurate, but without the exact drop-rates published by Jagex the simulation will never be perfect.
 2. The [osrsbox-api](https://api.osrsbox.com/index.html) is missing some drops on a few tables.
 For example, the god wars dungeon rare drop table does not appear on the drop data for any GWD boss, so the drops on this table will never be rolled in the simulation.
 Another example is the Green Dragon.
 The majority of its drop table is missing from the api.
 This is likely the culprit to simulations whose drops make no sense.
 3. Any monster that has multiple variants, such as goblins having different drop tables for both armed and unarmed variants, will not simulate accurate drop trials.
 The api includes all drops in a single goblin table from both variants.